skounis/Building-Cloud-Computing-Solutions/README.md

 #### Total Cost of Ownership
 Invest in our own data center will be more expensive in the **long term** (e.g. having the people for maintaining and running it)

+#### Operational resilience
+How do we perform in a crisis?
+When for example, a natural disaster destroys our only data center.
+A cloud provider has more resources, and we inherit their resilience.
+Our application is designed to take advantage of it.

+#### Business agility
+> Ride with the wave, not against it.

+We leverage the cloud resources that are constantly being developed and focus on our business expertise.
+As a result, we develop features at a much faster pace.
+We do not spend resources on what other people are already doing in a much better way.